aristanetworks/ansible-cvp/docs/cv_facts.md

     - `tasks`.
 > If not specified, module will extract all this elements from CloudVision

+__Facts subset__

 - __`gather_subset`__: Allow user to extract an optional element from CloudVision.
     - `config`: Add device configuration in device facts.
 If not set, configuration is skipped. (applicable if `devices` is part of __facts__)
     - `tasks_pending`: Collect only facts from pending tasks on CloudVision. (applicable if `tasks` is part of __facts__)
     - `tasks_failed`: Collect only failed tasks information. (applicable if `tasks` is part of __facts__)
     - `tasks_all`: Collect all tasks information from CVP. (applicable if `tasks` is part of __facts__)

+Module supports inactive devices and 3rd part devices: When `gather_subset: config` is defined, only devices with flag `"streamingStatus": "active"` have their configuration collected into the facts.

 ## Usage